zencart/documentation/content/dev/languages/creating_a_language_pack.md

 - Create an override language defines file to override the descriptions on the database.

-   - In `admin/includes/languages/YOURLANGUAGE/` create a file `configuration.php`
+   - Edit `admin/includes/languages/YOURLANGUAGE/configuration.php`.
+This is where you will add the following `defines`...

-   - For each entry extracted from the database you need to create 2 define statements
+   - For each entry extracted from the database you need to create 2 `define` statements

        - One for the title, preceding the configuration key with `CFGTITLE_`:
        `define('CFGTITLE_STORE_NAME', 'Store Name');`